 Step right up, ladies, into shoe wonderland!
-This crowdfunding project is sure to make all your dreams come true.
-A clever German start-up has come up with an answer a problem that has plagued women since the invention of the high heel, and you’re sure to love it.
+A clever German start-up has come up with an answer to a problem that has plagued women since the invention of the high heel.

 A Kenyan start-up is promising patients cheaper and better access to healthcare through iSikCure – a free mobile phone app.